Ellipsitomic Associators: Description of the paper

 Our work fits in a more general program that aims at studying associators for an oriented surface together with a finite group acting on it.
 We summarize in the following table the contributions to this program that we are aware of:

-\subsection{Description of the paper}
+\section{Description of the paper}

-The first section is devoted to some recollection on operads and operadic modules, with some emphasis on specific features when the underlying category is the one of groupoids.
-Section 2 also recollects known results, about the operadic approach to (genuine) associators and to various Grothendieck--Teichm\"uller groups.
+The first chapter is devoted to some recollection on operads and operadic modules, with some emphasis on specific features when the underlying category is the one of groupoids.
+Chapter 2 also recollects known results, about the operadic approach to (genuine) associators and to various Grothendieck--Teichm\"uller groups.
 The main results we state are taken from the recent book \cite{Fresse}.

-The main goal of section 3 is to provide a similar treatment of elliptic associators, using operadic modules in place of sole operads.
+The main goal of chapter 3 is to provide a similar treatment of elliptic associators, using operadic modules in place of sole operads.
 We show in particular that (a variant of) the universal elliptic structure $\PaB_{e\ell\ell}$ (resp.~its graded/de Rham counterpart $G\PaCD_{e\ell\ell}$) from \cite{En2} carries the structure of an operadic module in groupoids over the operad in groupoid $\PaB$ (resp.~$G\PaCD$).
 We provide a generators and relations presentation for $\PaB_{e\ell\ell}$ (Theorem \ref{PaBell}), and deduce from it the following \begin{theorem*}[Theorem \ref{thm-intro1}] The torsor of elliptic associators from \cite{En2} coincides with the torsor of isomorphisms from (a variant of) $\PaB_{e\ell\ell}$ to $G\PaCD_{e\ell\ell}$ that are the identity on objects.
 Similarly, the elliptic Grothendieck--Teichm\"uller group (resp.~its graded version) is isomorphic to the group of automorphisms of $\PaB_{e\ell\ell}$ (resp.~of $G\PaCD_{e\ell\ell}$) that are the identity on objects. \end{theorem*}

-The fourth section introduces a version of $\PaB_{e\ell\ell}$, with an additional labelling/twisting by elements of $\Gamma$ (recall that $\Gamma$ is the group of deck transformations of a finite cover of the torus by another torus).
+The fourth chapter introduces a generalization of $\PaB_{e\ell\ell}$, with an additional labelling/twisting by elements of $\Gamma$ (recall that $\Gamma$ is the group of deck transformations of a finite cover of the torus by another torus).
 We give a geometric definition of the operadic module $\PaB_{e\ell\ell}^\Gamma$ of parenthesized ellipsitomic braids, and then provide a presentation by generators and relations for it (Theorem \ref{PaB:ell:G}).
-In the fifth section we define an operadic module of ellipsitomic chord diagrams, that mixes features of $\PaCD_{e\ell\ell}$ from section 3, and of the moperad of cyclotomic chord diagrams from \cite{CG-cyclo}.
+In the fifth chapter we define an operadic module of ellipsitomic chord diagrams, that mixes features of $\PaCD_{e\ell\ell}$ from chapter 3, and of the moperad of cyclotomic chord diagrams from \cite{CG-cyclo}.
 This allows us to identify ellipsitomic associators, which we define in purely operadic terms, with series satisfying certain algebraic equations (Theorem \ref{th:ass:tell}).